AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IQuery/ElementsWithInternalLinkRelations.md

 IQuery.ElementsWithInternalLinkRelations Method
 ===============================================
-AutomationML 2.1 APIReturns all InternalElements and SystemUnitClasses which are descendants of the provided CAEX object, which are related to others via InternalLinks.
+Returns all InternalElements and SystemUnitClasses which are descendants of the provided CAEX object, which are related to others via InternalLinks.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)